Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 - Do not use a space after the parenthesis and function arguments.
 - Do not use spaces between a function name and parenthesis.
 - Do not use spaces inside brackets.
+  - Do use a space inside in-line `{ }` when empty

 ### 2.2 Compiling

 All scripts should compile with zero warnings and zero errors.
 You should fix script warnings and errors immediately as they can quickly cascade into very scary unexpected behaviour.

-Do *not* submit broken scripts to source control.
-If you must store them on source control, shelve them instead.
+Try to avoid submitting broken scripts to source control.
+Ideally the project should be compilable at any commit.
+Exceptions exist, for example large refactors may be unsuitable to place into one commit, but they are rare.

+Working scripts with warnings can be committed, but they should be fixed at a later date (prior to a merge).

 ### 2.3 Variables